-In none of these, however, Eastern Western, can be found the marvellous delic of the Etruscan granular work.
-It is a fortunately impossible to say how the finest this work has been done.
-Delicate patter are delineated by means of microscopic grain of gold, arranged and soldered on one by on with the utmost perfection, and very strong Similar work was done in recent times by a jeweller Castellani of Rome, as well as Giuliano of Piccadilly, but, fine though the woof both these most skilful goldsmiths was, it is remains very distant from the finest Etral work.
-The Greeks obtained a very sime effect to that of a line of separate grains means of a twisted wire, laid down in the same direction.
+In none of these, however, Eastern or Western, can be found the marvellous delicacy of the Etruscan granular work.
+It is unfortunately impossible to say how the finest of this work has been done.
+Delicate patterns are delineated by means of microscopic grains of gold, arranged and soldered on one by one with the utmost perfection, and very strongly.
+Similar work was done in recent times by the jeweller Castellani of Rome, as well as by Giuliano of Piccadilly, but, fine though the work of both these most skilful goldsmiths was, it still remains very distant from the finest Etruscan work.
+The Greeks obtained a very similar effect to that of a line of separate grains by means of a twisted wire, laid down in the same direction.
 The Anglo-Saxon goldsmiths of a later period used the same device.
 The Etruscans knew the art of vitreous enamelling upon metal, an art which, curiously enough, was not practised by the ancient Egyptians, master workers though they were in glass.